ludens-reklamebyra/vasadu/README.md

   buttonText: {
     publish: {
       en: 'Publish',
-      no: 'Publiser
+      no: 'Publiser'
     }
   },
   intro: {
     en: 'Welcome to our site',
-    no: 'Velkommen til vår side
+    no: 'Velkommen til vår side'
   }
-}
+};

 // Initialize Vasadu class, and giving it our theme and wanted locale. const localization = new Vasadu(myLocalizationTheme, 'no');